Skip to Main Content

 3. Plagiarism, also called Academic Dishonesty, is a serious academic offense: by plagiarizing you face strict and specific consequences that can affect your assignment, your course, and your college career.

-To get help with avoiding plagiarism in your own work, see the help videos and handouts below, or make an appointment with one of Kirkwood's Writing Centers.
+To get help with avoiding plagiarism in your own work, see the help videos and handouts below, get help from a librarian, or make an appointment with the Kirkwood Writing Center.

 Organize & Track Your Research